WebstaurantStore / Food Service Resources / Consumables / Types of Chocolate

 • Use in chocolate spray and fountain applications.

 • Use for frying and sauteing.
-Its high smoke point resists frying temperatures better than butters and oils without burning.
+Its high smoke point resists frying temperatures better than butter and oils without burning.

 • Use to create skincare products, such as soaps, lotions, and shampoos.
 Because it is high in vitamins and antioxidants, cocoa butter is a popular natural choice for remedying dry skin.
 Always check a product's ingredients to ensure it is safe for skincare use.